The winery

 On the terraced slopes of the "Hochrain" in Wösendorf my Grüner Veltliner stands on deep loess.
 The wines here develop nutty and spicy with yellow-fruity aromas.
 Compared to the Veltliners from the primary rock, the "Hochrain" is a precise example of how much the soil influences the character of the wine.

-Located northwest above Weissenkirchen.
-The vineyard is planted with the oldest of all my vines (over 60 years).
+Situated northwest above Weissenkirchen, the vineyard in this location is planted with the oldest of all my vines (over 70 years old).
 They produce small grapes with small berries and a naturally low yield.
-Instead of the peppery spiciness typical of Grüner Veltliner, the berries, like the wine, taste yellow-fruity like melon and reineclauden.
+Instead of the peppery spiciness typical of Grüner Veltliner, the berries, like the wine, have a yellow-fruity taste of melon and raisins.

-Although the "Bruck" location is considered the best and warmest in Viessling, it is nevertheless one of the coolest, because it is also the highest in the Wachau.
-Viessling can be seen as a counterpoint to the much warmer terroir of the eastern Wachau.
-My Rieslings here develop a unique fruitiness with spicy notes and a filigree minerality.
+Although the "Bruck" site is considered the best and warmest in Viessling, it is nevertheless one of the coolest, because it is also the highest in the Wachau.
+Viessling can be seen as a counterpoint to the much warmer terroir of the east of the Wachau.
+My Rieslings here develop a unique fruitiness with spicy notes and a delicate minerality.

-The vineyard is cultivated by hand without a tractor.
+The vineyard is cultivated entirely by hand without a tractor.

 Brandstatt is my recultivation project in the Spitzer Graben, the coolest area of the Wachau, at about 450 m above sea level.
 The originally neglected mica slate vineyard was gradually replanted with Riesling after the walls were repaired.
 My aim is to press an uncompromising wine on this original terraced vineyard, in which the terroir and an old winemaking tradition are more important than the grape variety.
 This may involve maceration as well as long ageing in local acacia barrels.

-The Buschenberg vineyard is located east of the Klaus reed and is relatively unknown, as many winegrowers cultivate small plots of land and up to now hardly any Lagewein has been filled.
-Large primary rock Riesling soil with low growth potential produces reductive-mineral, powerful Riesling with a high storage capacity.
+The Buschenberg site lies to the east of the Klaus vineyard and is relatively unknown, as many winegrowers cultivate small plots and hardly any single-vineyard wines have been bottled to date.
+Large primary rock Riesling soils with low growth potential produce reductive, mineral Riesling with a high ageing potential.

-Year of planting of the vines: from 1979 onwards.
-Not suitable for tractors - purely manual work in the vineyard.
+The vines were planted in 1979 and are not suitable for tractors - purely manual work in the vineyard.